Russian Salad

 Discover how to prepare the perfect Russian salad: creamy, colorful, and full of flavor, with fresh vegetables and homemade mayonnaise.

-Russian salad is a perfect balance between freshness and depth of flavor, where crunchy vegetables and homemade mayonnaise intertwine in a dance of textures and aromas.
-Its strength lies in the simplicity of the ingredients, chosen for their contribution of color and texture, and in the ability to transform common ingredients into a dish that tells the story of Italian tradition with precision and respect.
+Russian salad is a perfect balance between freshness and depth of flavor.
+Crunchy vegetables and homemade mayonnaise intertwine in a dance of textures and aromas, creating a harmonious blend of common ingredients elevated through simplicity.
+Its strength lies in the precise combination that respects traditional Italian flavors with Russian flair.

 Instructions